Entity indexer concurrency¶

 self._flush_timer.start()

-- Debounce window: 5 seconds from the last mutation
+- Debounce window: 5 seconds after the last mutation.

-The indexer initializes with all 19 entity type buckets present as empty dicts:
+The constructor initializes all 19 entity-type buckets as empty dicts:

 self.index: dict[str, dict[str, set[str]]] = {